 What time do the bands play each day?
 Is there a schedule?

-Daily schedules will be released closer to the festival.
+Daily schedules are released closer to the festival weekend.

 Can I re-enter the park throughout the day?